bluesky-social/proposals/0004-oauth/README.md

 ## Introduction

-[ATPROTO] describes how decentralized entities can communicate in order to provide a world class social networking technology.
+The [AT Protocol][ATPROTO] describes how decentralized entities can communicate in order to provide a world class social networking technology.
 Users' messages are exchanged from their own/shared Personal Data Servers (PDS) using a federated networking model.

 As of writing of this document, there are basically two ways to obtain credentials to control a user's PDS: